-Verify location and size of penetration, remembering to allow for clearance of mullions and anchor extrusions.
+Verify location and size of penetration, remembering to allow for clearance of Mullions.
 Mark penetration on the back of the panel and drill a pilot hole within the penetration, large enough for a jig saw blade.
 Cut the opening from the back side of the panel using a variable speed jig saw with a plywood cutting blade.
-(Figure 23) Smooth the cut with a single cut metal file.
+(Figure 19) Smooth the cut with a single cut metal file.